 “No, I really suppose I can’t. . . .
 The only thing that still puzzles me is why my humble society should be so much in request...”

 The serial version is more crude stylistically (with “hardly” repeated twice so close together, and “that that’s” a short while later), but also makes it a lot more explicit that Mrs Richborough is blackmailing Isbel.
 Perhaps this fit the more sensational feel of a serial?
-I wonder, though, if it wasn’t changed because someone noticed the inconsistency with Mrs Richborough’s claim, elsewhere, “I’ve never had anything to do with money, and I hate the very mention of it.”
+I wonder, though, if it was changed because someone noticed the inconsistency with Mrs Richborough’s claim, elsewhere, “I’ve never had anything to do with money, and I hate the very mention of it.”
 She doesn’t need the money, so why make it a motive?
 It’s Judge she wants, so there’s no need for the crude emphasis on “pay” in the serial version.

 The serial isn’t always the inferior text, though, and we can find a few moments where perhaps it more authentically represents Lindsay’s manuscript.
 For instance, in chapter 15: